ARGENTINA

 'Civilisation in Congo'

-.
-The exhibition's caption says: "Flogging by whip or stick, a punishment reserved for Africans, was allowed by penal law until 1940.
+Painting dated 1884, shown at a "Memory of Congo: The Colonial Era" exhibition in Brussels in 2005.
+The exhibition's caption said: "Flogging by whip or stick, a punishment reserved for Africans, was allowed by penal law until 1940.
 It was also allowed by army and prison regulations.
 It could also be used as a form of punishment wherever custom allowed it.
 Flogging had already been denounced when Stanley was 'founding the Free State'.
 It was then a vestige of pre-colonial slavery.
 Thus it is not enough to regard the whip as simply the symbol of colonial oppression."

 This punishment is being given on the upper back, in contrast to the previous item, which gives photographic proof of flogging on the bare buttocks.
 Does this mean that practice varied in an ad hoc manner from one occasion to another?
 Or could it be that the artist in 1884 was inhibited by the prudery of that era from showing the reality?